 Alaska should set goals that recognize both the state's unique emissions profile and the emerging dynamics of a federal GHG emission regulatory program.
 In addition, the state should set a baseline of emissions that will help measure progress toward these goals.
-This policy recommends that the state adopt a goal starting now to reduce emissions, with reductions of 20% below 1990 levels by 2020, and 80% below 1990 levels by 2050.
+This policy, put forth by the Cross-Cutting (CC) Technical Work Group (TWG), recommends that the state adopt an aspirational goal starting now to reduce emissions, with reductions of 20% below 1990 levels by 2020, and 80% below 1990 levels by 2050.